 CHAOS - Combined (CT-MR) Healthy Abdominal Organ Segmentation

-CHAOS challenge was held in The IEEE International Symposium on Biomedical Imaging (ISBI) on April 11, 2019 Venice, ITALY.
-The results of the challenge was published: https://chaos.grand-challenge.org/Results_CHAOS/
+CHAOS challenge aims the segmentation of abdominal organs (liver, kidneys and spleen) from CT and MRI data.
+CHAOS was held in The IEEE International Symposium on Biomedical Imaging (ISBI) on April 11, 2019, Venice, ITALY.
+The results of the challenge were published: https://chaos.grand-challenge.org/Results_CHAOS/

 If you would like to attend to CHAOS but missed it, do not worry.
-The online submission of the challenge is opened now.
 It is possible to join CHAOS and submit results online.
-The actual scores are being updated on our leaderboad page.
-You can find instructions from our download page.
-Please read information on this website and our Google group. https://groups.google.com/forum/#!forum/chaos-challenge
+The up-to-date scores are being published on our Results page.
+You may read the information on this website and join our Google group. https://groups.google.com/forum/#!forum/chaos-challenge

 - Segmentation of liver from computed tomography (CT) data sets, which are acquired at portal phase after contrast agent injection for pre-evaluation of living donated liver transplantation donors.

-There will be five competition categories in which the participating teams can take place and submit their result(s):
+There are five competition categories in which the participating teams can take place and submit their result(s):

 Due to above mentioned significance of the problem, the challenge will serve several purposes:

-- In the last decade, not only the number of segmentation methods increased significantly, but also applicability is aimed to be extended to multiple segmentation tasks (For instance, a single deep network, which can segment multiple organs [category 4] or more rarely, a system that can segment the same organ(s) from different modalities [category 1 and 5]).
+- In the last decade, not only the number of segmentation methods increased significantly, but also applicability is aimed to be extended to multiple segmentation tasks (For instance, a single deep network, which can segment multiple organs [Task 4] or more rarely, a system that can segment the same organ(s) from different modalities [Task 1 and 5]).

-- Thus, by providing data sets from two different modalities, the participants are encouraged to develop a system that would work on both (The data sets from CT and MR databases are acquired from different patients).
+- Thus, by providing data sets from two different modalities, the participants are encouraged to develop a system that would work on both.

 Since the challenge contains human data, there are some critical rules for the CHAOS challenge according to ethical permissions: